Ja'Marr Chase Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 Season Stats

-- Chase has been targeted 41 times and has 27 catches, leading the Bengals with 553 yards (92.2 ypg) while also scoring five touchdowns this season.
+- Chase has been targeted 41 times and has 27 catches, leading the Bengals with 553 receiving yards (92.2 ypg) plus five touchdowns.

 - So far this season, 23.4% of the 175 passes thrown by his team have gone Chase's way.

-- The Bengals, who rank 10th in the NFL in points scored, have attempted a pass 51.9% of the time while running the football 48.1% of the time.
+- The Bengals, who rank 10th in the NFL in points scored, have dropped back to pass 51.9% of the time while opting for the ground attack 48.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Ravens.